There are many reasons why individuals experience cold intolerance, including:

 Whether we are outfitting products for a cowboy, welder, or worker in a sawmill, food processing plant, or construction site, we recognize that these workplaces can be hard on equipment and clothing.
 Whether it's a custom heated glove liner or a lower limb sleeve for a prosthetic leg, our products are customized to suit each and every client.
 And should any component of our products become worn out or broken over time, Simple Abilities can simply supply replacement components, so that clients can keep working in comfort.

-We have helped clients across Canada and the US who have a wide range of needs and working conditions, including deep sea divers in Finland and an electrical lineman working in Antarctica.
+We have helped clients across Canada & the USA who have a wide range of needs and working conditions, including deep sea divers in Finland and an electrical lineman working in Antarctica.
 We have the knowledge, technology, and experience to help your clients keep working, too!

 Our compact battery system can provide up to 12 or more hours of continuous heat, enabling a client to work a full work shift and more.